Frozen Shoulder [en Español]

 How is it treated?

 Treatment for frozen shoulder usually starts with nonsteroidal anti-inflammatory drugs (NSAIDs) and application of heat to the affected area, followed by gentle stretching.
 Ice and medicines (including corticosteroid injections) may also be used to reduce pain and swelling.
 And physical therapy can help increase your range of motion.
 A frozen shoulder can take a year or more to get better.
-But if treatment is not helping, surgery is sometimes done to loosen some of the tight tissues around the shoulder.
-This surgery is often done with an arthroscope.

 Can frozen shoulder be prevented?